kafeenstra/ssbackup/README.md

 # Customazation:
 Customization is done in the config file, where the following lines live:
 ```
+# backup intervals; options are hourly, daily, monthly, yearly
+# default is to get from /etc/cron.<interval> for root, or from user crontab
+interval= # interval for full backup
+interval_inc= # interval for incremental backup

 target_host="user@hostname" # leave blank for local backup
 target_drive="/media/<user>/<user>_Backup"
 target_dir="$target_drive/Backupset2"